 That is where Abby Services saw a need and a solution.
 Abby Services has been helping to connect local seniors with excellent in-home caregivers for years.
 Education is a big part of what Abby Services is known for.
-It was clear seniors were struggling with finding resources for clear and concise information about medical marijuana.
+It was clear seniors were struggling with finding resources for clear and concise information about medical marijuana and other medicines as xarelto, for this I go here: https://edrugsearch.com/drugs/xarelto-20mg/ to get the lowest prices on xarelto..
 Therefore, Abby Services began Abby Services Medical Marijuana Consulting.
 It was really just an extension of the excellent service they had already provided for years.
 In this case, Abby Services was focusing on education and connecting seniors with available resources pertaining to medical marijuana.

 If you know a senior who may benefit from medical marijuana or has questions about the services available from Abby Services call today!